ibrahiimmali/ARTI308-MachineLearning/README.md

-# Logistic Regression Project - Advertising Dataset
+# K Nearest Neighbors Project

 ## Objective
-This lab uses a logistic regression model to predict whether a user will click on an advertisement based on their browsing behavior and demographic information.
-The main goal is to understand which features are most related to ad clicks.
+This project uses the K-Nearest Neighbors (KNN) algorithm to classify whether a customer belongs to the target class based on several numerical features.
+The goal is to build a model that can predict the class using distance-based pattern recognition.

 ## Dataset Overview
-The dataset includes user behavior and profile features such as daily time spent on site, age, area income, daily internet usage, and click outcome.
-The target variable is **Clicked on Ad**, which is either 0 or 1.
+The dataset contains 10 feature columns and one target column, `TARGET CLASS`.
+The features include variables such as XVPM, GWYH, TRAT, and others, which represent numerical customer data used for classification.

 ## Tools Used
 - Pandas and NumPy for data handling.
-- Matplotlib and Seaborn for visual analysis.
+- Matplotlib and Seaborn for visualization.
-- Scikit-Learn for logistic regression, train-test splitting, and model evaluation.
+- Scikit-Learn for scaling, train-test splitting, and KNN classification.

 ## Main Steps
-- Explored the dataset with histograms, pairplots, and correlation checks.
+- Loaded and explored the dataset.
-- Prepared the data for modeling.
+- Standardized the feature values.
 - Split the data into training and testing sets.
-- Trained a logistic regression model.
+- Trained a KNN model.
-- Evaluated the model using classification results and predictions.
+- Evaluated model performance using predictions and error checks.

-## Findings
-The analysis showed that features like **Daily Time Spent on Site** and **Daily Internet Usage** are strongly related to whether a user clicks on an ad.
-The model helps identify which users are more likely to respond to advertisements.

 ## Conclusion
-This lab demonstrates how logistic regression can be used to classify user behavior and support advertising decisions.
+This lab shows how KNN can be used to classify data based on similarity between observations.
+Feature scaling is important because KNN depends on distance calculations.